mkarneim/pojobuilder/README.md

 	}

-The [@GeneratePojoBuilder] annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder" into the package "samples.builder".
+The [@GeneratePojoBuilder] annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder" into the package "samples.builder" (the "intoPackage" attribute is optional).
 If the POJO has no default constructor or if you want the generated builder to use a specific constructor then annotate it with @ConstructorProperties and specify the mapping from the parameters to the corresponding properties.

 Have a look at ["samples/src/generated/java/samples/builder/ContactBuilder.java"] to see the generated source code.